lucodealethea/ZFIORI_TILES/README.md

 Change the line with "ORIG" .
 "PARENTID" LIKE ( N'%ZBC_TS_FI_GL_DISP%' ) with your own Catalog/or Family considering the naming conventions used.

 For example Tiles Catalog SAP_TC_FIN_ACC_COMMON has been mocked as ZBC_TS_FI_GL_DISP...

+In order for the end-users to be able to view the spaces SM30 on /UI2/FLPSETCV SPACES_ENABLE_USER = true